 In August 2022, the first five sensors were installed in the park.
 These sensors are small devices – as small as the palm of your hand – called accelerometers that use batteries for power.
 They collect data when the device senses acceleration forces in any direction and send it to us via low power wide area networks or LoRaWAN.
 When someone uses a piece of equipment with a sensor on it, the movement created from playing will be sensed and turn into a number so we can see usage counts over time.

-Another sensor that detects pedestrian and bike movement will be installed in a key thoroughfare in the park later this year.
+Another sensor that detects pedestrian and bike movement was installed in a key thoroughfare in the park.
 This is to help us understand the flow of users over time.
 This sensor – Artificial Intelligence Road Survey or AIRS – detects users and turns their actions into X/Y coordinates by processing the information on-board the sensor in the park.
 Footage is discarded after it is analysed by Artificial Intelligence.

 Learn more about the devices in ‘The technology’ or reach out to learn more at email@example.com.